 The following is a tentative syllabus of this course.

-- Lecture 1: An overview of the field of 2d topological orders.
+- Tuesday, September 19: An overview of the field of 2d topological orders.

 - I will give some historical remarks, and review some basic facts of 2d topological orders.
 Then I will use some physical intuition to motivate the notion of a unitary modular tensor categories (UMTC).
 I will state some important results of 2d topological orders in terms of categorical language.
 This sets the goal that we want to reach at the end of the course.

 - Toric code model is the simplest 2d lattice model that realize a topological order.
-It is so simply.
+It is so simple.
 Yet, it contains almost all the non-trivial phenomena that could occur in much more general topological orders.
-In this lecture, I will show how to classify the topological defects of all codimensions
+In this lecture, I will show how to construct topological defects of all codimensions

 - introduce the notion of a category, a functor and a natural transformation;